Foundation Projects

 The Eastern Shore Public Library Foundation has five endowments, four of which are managed by the Hampton Roads Community Foundation.

 Endowments are funds invested to provide permanent long-term support for a nonprofit organization or cause.
-In time, a portion of the income from each endowment’s investments are made available annually to meet that fund’s purposes.
+In time, a portion of the income from each endowment’s investments is made available annually to meet that fund’s purposes.
 The remaining assets are retained in the fund to provide for growth over time.
 (It’s the miracle of compound interest!)

 At present, the Foundation has five endowments: